bartam/bartam.github.io/content/post/HealthyConflictRedFlag.md

 +++
 author = "Mark Barta"
-title = "Why Collaboration and Healthy Conflict Shouldn't be part of your culture." date = "2022-01-06" description = "Clickbait aside - Because they're not specific." tags = [
+title = "Why collaboration and healthy conflict shouldn't be part of your culture." date = "2022-01-06" description = "Clickbait aside - Because they're not specific." tags = [